-8.53 One of the regulatory functions of governments is to forbid the ownership or use of certain goods or the pursuit of certain activities, unless specific permission is granted by issuing a licence or other certificate for which a fee is demanded.
+- 9.54 One of the regulatory functions of governments is to forbid the ownership or use of certain goods or the pursuit of certain activities, unless specific permission is granted by issuing a licence or other certificate for which a fee is demanded.
+Price levels for these types of mandatory permissions are set by the government, often through some type of executive, legislative, or statutory power.
+Those seeking the permission or authorization frequently pay with no option to receive a refund should the licence (or similar) not be granted.
+The permission or authorization granted under these types of schemes is not transferable or tradeable, and so has no direct economic value.
+Indeed, for many such regulatory schemes the payer of the fee is not to be seen as the primary beneficiary, as the motivation behind the regulation or licencing of an activity or good is to protect society as a whole and ensure that those engaging in an activity or owning a good are able to do so safely in accordance with laws.
+For example, driving licences are intended to ensure that those using the road networks have the necessary skills and knowledge to do so safely.
+Although the payer benefits from being able to drive the primary beneficiary is society.
+For the above reasons, mandatory payments for most regulatory licences, or similar certificates, are to be recorded as taxes, as they are by nature compulsory and unrequited.
 If the issue of such licences involves little or no work on the part of government, the licences being granted automatically on payment of the amounts due, it is likely that they are simply a device to raise revenue, even though the government may provide some kind of certificate, or authorization, in return.
 However, if the government uses the issue of licences to exercise some proper regulatory function, for example, checking the competence, or qualifications, of the person concerned, checking the efficient and safe functioning of the equipment in question, or carrying out some other form of control that it would otherwise not be obliged to do, the payments made should be treated as purchases of services from government rather than payments of taxes, unless the payments are clearly out of all proportion to the costs of providing the services.
-The borderline between taxes and payments of fees for services rendered is not always clear-cut in practice (see paragraph 8.62 (c) for a further explanation of this matter in the case of households).
+The borderline between taxes and payments of fees for services rendered is not always clear cut in practice (see paragraph 8.64 (c) for a further explanation of this matter in the case of households). - 9.55 Although most payments under mandatory regulatory schemes should be recorded as taxes, there may be cases where recording as a sale of service is appropriate despite the compulsory nature of the payment.
+For instance, the cost of a mandatory safety inspection may be based on the cost to government of conducting the inspection and could include a service element, such as providing guidance on how identified safety hazards can be rectified.
+In this case it might be appropriate to record the payment as a payment of service rather than a tax, but only if the service element of the payment is considered sufficiently material.
+To recap, the default recording for payments under government-imposed mandatory regulatory schemes should be as taxes, unless a significant service element can be identified leading to recording as a payment of service.